Item Number: P-04

 Production Dates: 1938-1944

-These are the facts as I know them, without conflict.
 The Syrup Plate is the underplate that you usually see paired with the Syrup and Cover.
 When it was featured in the Fostoria Glass catalogs, they showed the three items together – with a description of “Syrup and Cover and Plate”.
 The plate diameter is approximately 6-inches, based on Fostoria’s own catalog descriptions and my personal measuring of the piece.
+The Syrup Plate was actually made from the 6-inch Bread and Butter Plate.
+Because these two plates looks so much alike, the Syrup Plates were often thrown in the Bread and Butter grouping and forgotten about.
+The difference between them is faint, making it difficult at times to tell them apart.

 If you are interested in learning more about current availability and pricing for this piece, please click the following sponsored link for available Syrups on eBay.
 The Syrups are not a common item, so the search results will not be as plentiful as other pieces in the American line.
 Some sellers sell the Syrup, Cover, and Plate together (if they’re lucky enough to have them), and some will sell the individual items separately.
 Therefore, you might need to modify your search criteria accordingly.